There's Still Time to Plant Tulips

-Join participants across North America in planting a Journey North Tulip Test Garden this fall.
-Next spring, when tulips emerge and bloom, gardeners will report their observations and data.
+Plant tulips soon!
+Join students and gardeners across North America in planting a Journey North Tulip Test Garden to monitor seasonal change in a scientific way.
+Next spring, when tulips emerge and bloom, participants will report their observations and data.
+This project is a great way to spark curiosity in students.